freedomofpress/webcat/Readme.md

 - **Verify Artifact Signing:** Auditors can also verify that artifacts are signed correctly by monitoring the certificates issued by Fulcio.
 This ensures that the artifacts' signing events, as recorded by Fulcio, match the expected cryptographic proofs.

-## Future work
-### Browser changes
+## Implementing WEBCAT Natively or as an Adopted Standard

 To implement something like WEBCAT natively, or as an adopted standard, the following changes would be needed:

+### Subresource Integrity (SRI) Extensions
- -  Implement SRI for Web Workers, Shared Workers, Service Workers
+- Implement SRI for Web Workers, Shared Workers, and Service Workers.
- -  Implement SRI for ES6 module imports
+- Implement SRI for ES6 module imports.
- -  Implement SRI for `WebAssembly.compileStreaming` and `WebAssembly.instantiateStreaming`
+- Implement SRI for `WebAssembly.compileStreaming` and `WebAssembly.instantiateStreaming`.

+### WebAssembly Content Security Policy (CSP) Extension
- -  Implement dedicated WebAssembly CSP adding adding `wasm-src` directive:
+- Introduce a dedicated WebAssembly CSP directive: `wasm-src`.
-      - Support `'self'/<origins>` for `WebAssembly.compileStreaming` and `WebAssembly.instantiateStreaming`
+- Support `'self'` and specific `<origins>` for `WebAssembly.compileStreaming` and `WebAssembly.instantiateStreaming`.
-      - Support `unsafe-eval` `sha-xxx` for `WebAssembly.compile`, `WebAssembly.instantiate`, `new WebAssembly.Module`
+- Support `unsafe-eval` and `sha-xxx` hashes for:
+  - `WebAssembly.compile`
+  - `WebAssembly.instantiate`
+  - `new WebAssembly.Module`

+### Integrity-Constrained Origins Content Security Policy (CSP) Extension
- - Implement CSP extension adding an additional source expression to `frame-src` and `child-src`  to allow only origins that satisfy the inregity requirements (which is, that are enrolled in the same integrity and transparency mechanism of the current origin).
+- Extend CSP to add an additional source expression to `frame-src` and `child-src`.
+- Allow only origins that meet integrity requirements (i.e., those enrolled in the same integrity and transparency mechanism as the current origin).

+### Considerations for Transparency Logging
+Browsers process multiple CSPs from different sources:
+  - HTTP headers (single or multiple instances).
- -
+  - `<meta>` tags within HTML.
-Since the browser, when presented multiple CSP, such as one via HTTP header (or multiple via multiple HTTP headers) and one ore more via HTML meta tags, an CSP embedded in a HTML file such as the index can be transparency logged as part of the index.html or the loaded html file.
-However, that cannot happen for CSP assigned for instance, to a specific JS file such as a worker.
+A CSP embedded in an `index.html` file or any loaded HTML file can be transparency logged as part of that file.
+However, CSP assigned to specific JavaScript files (e.g., a worker script) cannot be easily logged in the same manner.
+However, it is essential to log the CSPs along the application code, and enforce both to be integrity checked.

 ### Infrastructure
-Proposals like [Source Code Transparency](https://github.com/twiss/source-code-transparency/blob/main/explainer.md) have a slightly different threat model and user facing requirements.
-The usefuleness of the preload list is to allow verification to happen on a domain-base and independent of UX indicators shown to a potential user.
-If whatever information needed to verify the integrity and transparency of the web application is provided via an extension in a TLS ceritifcate, then a webserver not presenting the required information would likely require detection to be done by the end user.
-This has still room for targeted attacks, and breaks the possible audit trail.
-Similarly, while it is hard to imagine large providers misbehaving, the threat model is a bit more complex for self hosted applications, such as `Cryptpad`.
-For instance, in the [jabber.ru MITM incident](https://www.devever.net/~hl/xmpp-incident), authorities likely issued a rogue certificate via either a server or DNS takeover.
-Or for instance when [domain hijacking or in certain cases BGP hijacking happens](https://www.theverge.com/2018/4/24/17275982/myetherwallet-hack-bgp-dns-hijacking-stolen-ethereum), attackers would be able to issue rogue ceritificates: surely that could be detected, but it's open to the question if detection is enough deterrance for small self hosted servers, and whether local administrators have enough resources for promptly detecting it.
+Proposals like [Source Code Transparency](https://github.com/twiss/source-code-transparency/blob/main/explainer.md) have slightly different threat models and user-facing requirements.
+The usefulness of the preload list is to allow verification on a domain basis, independent of UX indicators shown to a potential user.
+If the necessary integrity and transparency verification information is provided via an extension in a TLS certificate, a web server failing to present the required information would likely require end-user detection.
+This leaves room for targeted attacks and could break the potential audit trail.

+Similarly, while it is hard to imagine large providers misbehaving, the threat model is more complex for self-hosted applications such as `Cryptpad`.
+For example, in the [jabber.ru MITM incident](https://www.devever.net/~hl/xmpp-incident), authorities likely issued a rogue certificate via either a server or DNS takeover.
+Additionally, when [domain hijacking or BGP hijacking occurs](https://www.theverge.com/2018/4/24/17275982/myetherwallet-hack-bgp-dns-hijacking-stolen-ethereum), attackers may issue rogue certificates.
+Detection of such incidents is possible, but whether detection alone is a sufficient deterrent for small self-hosted servers remains an open question, especially as different jurisdictions worldwide have different constraints, local administrators may lack the necessary resources for promptly detecting and mitigating such threats.